Airbus A321neo: A321neo

 Virgin America received the first A321neo and put it into service in May 2017.

-The A321neo has the same length as the original A321ceo but includes structural strengthening in the landing gear and wing, increased wing loading and other minor modifications in order to increase Maximum Takeoff Weight (MTOW).
+The base A321neo has the same length as the original A321ceo but includes structural strengthening in the landing gear and wing, increased wing loading and other minor modifications in order to increase Maximum Takeoff Weight (MTOW).
 Its first customer was ILFC.

 The Airbus A321neo prototype, D-AVXB, first flew on 9 February 2016.
 It suffered a tailstrike three days later and was flown to Toulouse for repairs, delaying the certification programme for several weeks.